 The length and nature of the induction depends on the job role, the new employee’s background, and the size and nature of the organisation.
 A standard induction course is unlikely to achieve its aims, so should be adapted as appropriate for all new starters.

 Induction ensures that employees integrate well into, and across, their new organisation.
 Research demonstrates that induction programmes benefit both employers and employees.
 For employers, these include reducing turnover and absenteeism, and increasing employee commitment and job satisfaction.
 For employees, starting a new role in a new organisation can be an anxious time and an effective induction programme alleviates anxiety.
 Induction enables them to understand more about the organisation, their role and ways of working, as well as to meet new colleagues.

 New recruits need to understand the organisation, the culture, the people, and what’s expected of them in their role, so an effective programme will contain multiple, integrated elements.
 These elements include health and safety information required by law and practical information on the working environment and facilities.
 The programme should also familiarise the new employee with the company's working arrangements relating to time, location and patterns of flexible working, if any as well as its culture and values.
 It should also provide information specific to their role.

 Managers (with guidance from HR) need to invest time in inducting all new employees.
 Some groups have specific needs, for example graduate trainees, people returning from career breaks, long-term absence or parental leave, technical specialists, senior appointments and directors.

-Tailor-made programmes should also be available for groups such as job-sharers, temporary staff, promoted staff, transferred staff and remote workers.
-Induction programmes are important for employees working as part of such arrangements to ensure they are clear about the objectives of the arrangement.
+Tailor-made programmes should also be available for groups such as job-sharers, temporary staff, promoted staff, transferred staff and remote and hybrid workers.
+Induction programmes are important for employees working as part of such arrangements to ensure they are clear about the nature and objectives of the arrangements.

 The benefits of an effective induction programme